onflow/flow/specs/access-node-architecture/index.md

 In this document we propose a re-architecture of the Access Node to enable permission-less operation.
 We leverage DPS ([Flow Data Provisioning Service](https://github.com/optakt/flow-dps)) for state indexing and local script execution, greatly reducing load on Execution Nodes.
 The proposed changes also enable significantly improved horizontal scaling options for Flow operations.

+This new architecture splits the existing Access Node monolith into the following components:
+- **Flow Blockchain Data Service** - encapsulates all direct interaction with the Flow network and participation in state synchronization protocols, and provides APIs that allow auxiliary components to query the blockchain state and subscribe to updates.
+- **Flow Data Provisioning Service (DPS)** - consumes execution state updates from the Flow Blockchain Data Service to build a full execution state index that enables fast local script execution at arbitrary block heights.
+- **Flow API Service** - provides a user-friendly way to query the blockchain state and send transactions to the network.

-This new architecture separates DPS and the Flow API Service into standalone, optional, components and enables more varied and flexible options for their assembly when deploying infrastructure.
-It makes possible the creation of an Access Node without a DPS and Flow API Service if needed, as well as other configurations enabling a wide range of use cases.
+The Flow API Service and DPS become optional, auxiliary components, enabling more varied and flexible options for their assembly when deploying infrastructure.

 # Goals

-- Completely separate the existing Access Node code into un-staked `Observer Service` and the staked `Access Node`
+- Completely separate the existing Access Node code into un-staked `Observer Service` and the staked `Access Node`.
 - Modularize the `Access API` from `Access Node` into its own process/service, which will be able to run against any `Blockchain Data Service`.
 We will refer to it as the `Flow API Service` going forward.
 - The `Blockchain Data Service` encapsulates the live synchronization systems provided through consensus follower and execution state sync.
 It provides access to that state through the `Protocol API` and the `State Streamer` interfaces.
 - The `State Streamer` interface is a generic component which can allow any consumer, such as the `DPS`, to access the state tracked by the `Blockchain Data Service`.